 Mary Conway-Spiegel interviews Michael Albertson, a doctoral candidate in music and music education at Teachers College, Columbia University.
 He taught music at Flushing High School for nine years and has served on the NYSSMA Research Committee since 2008.
 Michael is the author of the blog Urban Education: Music and Beyond.

 Talking Ed™ is PFSA’s new web series devoted to topics and trends in education.

 Talking Ed™–a frank, online forum devoted to current events, policy issues, and evolving theories and practices in public education–features policymakers, educators, academic leaders, parents, students and education advocates.
 Led by PFSA founder Mary Conway-Spiegel, guests will speak from firsthand experience about the most pressing matters facing families, educators and policymakers.

 We’re currently booking guests and seeking suggestions for discussion topics.
 Let your voice be heard.
-If you would like to appear on Talking Ed™, please contact Melanie to join the discussion.
+If you would like to appear on Talking Ed™, please contact Kelsey to join the discussion.